mmkal/pgkit/packages/client/readme.md

 - support for specifying the types of parameters in SQL queries as well as results.
 For example, `` sql`select * from profile where id = ${x} and name = ${y} `` - we can add type-safety to ensure that `x` is a number, and `y` is a string (say)
 - first-class support for query **naming**.
 Read [Show Your Query You Love It By Naming It](https://www.honeycomb.io/blog/naming-queries-made-better) from the fantastic HoneyComb blog for some context on this.
 - a `pgkit` monopackage, which exposes this client, as well as the above packages, as a single dependency.
 TBD on how to keep package size manageable - or whether that's important given this will almost always be used in a server environment
+- equivalents to the ["Community interceptors" in the slonik docs](https://www.npmjs.com/package/slonik#community-interceptors) - mostly as an implementation guide of how they can be achieved, and to verify that there's no functional loss from not having interceptors.